seattlerb/ar_mailer/README.txt

 == About

-Even deliviring email to the local machine may take too long when you have to send hundreds of messages.  ar_mailer allows you to store messages into the database for later delivery by a separate process, ar_sendmail.
+Even delivering email to the local machine may take too long when you have to send hundreds of messages.  ar_mailer allows you to store messages into the database for later delivery by a separate process, ar_sendmail.